-The son of Zeus and Danaë, Greek mythological hero Perseus has a whole host of legends associated with him, and can be found in the celestial heavens surrounded by a family of constellations with related legends.
-These include his wife, Andromeda, as well as his murderous in-laws, Cepheus and Cassiopeia, who left their daughter Andromeda chained to a rock so Cetus, the Sea Monster, could kill her instead of destroying their city.
+As the son of Zeus and Danaë, Perseus was one of Greek mythology’s most celebrated heroes, and had a whole host of legends associated with his adventures.
+Likewise, the constellation of Perseus can be found in the celestial heavens surrounded by a family of other constellations closely associated with his exploits.
+This include his wife, Andromeda, as well as his murderous in-laws, Cepheus and Cassiopeia, who left their daughter Andromeda chained to a rock so Cetus, the Sea Monster, could kill her instead of destroying their city.
 Also nearby is faithful Pegasus, the legendary winged horse who served Perseus and Andromeda all his mortal life.

-The constellation’s second brightest star is called Algol, which appears red in the night sky, but is actually a triple star system composed of two blue and one orange-red star.
-The system is located 92.95 light years away and shines with an apparent magnitude of 2.09, making it the 60th brightest star in the night sky.
+– Algol (Beta Persei), the second brightest star in Perseus, appears red in the night sky, but is actually a triple star system composed of two blue and one orange-red stars.
+The system is located 92.95 light years away and shines with an apparent magnitude of 2.09, making it the 60th brightest star in the entire night sky.
 Algol is also a very well-known star as it was the first-discovered eclipsing-binary, and every couple of days it dims to a magnitude of 3.4 before returning back to being bright again.

 Historically, Algol seems to have been equally despised or feared by everyone who ever put a name to it.
 It was known as Satan’s Head to the Hebrews, Tseih She (Piled Corpses) to the Chinese, and in skylore is associated with the Gorgon Medusa, who had snakes instead of hair and could turn a person to stone with a single glance.
 The Arabs also called it the “Demon Star”, and the word Algol is actually derived from their name for it – ra’s al-ghul (Head of the Ogre), which incidentally is also the name of the supervillian in the DC comics who heads the League Of Assassins.

-There are plenty of other interesting stars in Perseus, too, including one of Algol’s component stars (sub-giant), as well as Zeta Persei (super giant), Gamma Persei (giant yellow star), Gorgonea Tertia (red giant), Zeta Persei (blue super giant), Nash (orange giant), and more.
+There are plenty of other interesting stars in Perseus, too, including Gamma Persei (giant yellow star), Gorgonea Tertia (red giant), Zeta Persei (blue super giant), Nash (orange giant), and more.

-There are lots of Deep Sky objects (star clusters, nebulae and galaxies) here, too, such as the Alpha Persei Cluster, which is visible to the naked eye as a cluster of blue stars which are very young at just 60 million years old.
-Another is Caldwell 14, sometimes called simply The Double Cluster, which is less than 13 million years old and despite presently being 7,500 light years away is also heading right for us at a rate of 22 kilometers per second.
+There are lots of notable deep-sky objects (star clusters, nebulae and galaxies) in Perseus to enjoy, such as the Alpha Persei Cluster, which is visible to the naked eye as a group of blue stars, and at just 60 million years old is astronomically speaking very young .
+Another is Caldwell 14, sometimes called simply The Double Cluster, which is less than 13 million years old and despite presently being 7,500 light years away is also heading right for us at a rate of 22 kms per second.

 Perseid Meteor Shower

-Perseus has one of the better meteor showers of any constellation in the sky.
-The Perseids occurs during a nice warm time of the year in the northern hemisphere, so many people take the time to go and have a look.
-It’s quite protracted, starting around the middle of July and building to its peak approximately August 10.
-It usually provides about one or two meteors per minute, or 60 to 100 meteors per hour.
+Perseus boasts one of the most impressive meteor showers of any constellation, The Perseids, which occur during a nice warm time of the year in the northern hemisphere, thus encouraging many people to go outside and take a look.
+It’s quite protracted, lasting from around July 17th to August 24th, and peaking around August 9-13th when about one or two meteors per minute, or 60 to 100 meteors per hour can be seen.